brandonhe1/nfl-model/README.md

 # NFL Game Winner Prediction
-This notebook implements a machine learning pipeline to **predict the winners of NFL games** from Week 5 on of the 2025 NFL season, using team statistics and advanced metrics.
+This notebook implements machine learning models to **predict the winners of NFL games** from Week 5 on of the 2025 NFL season, using team statistics and advanced metrics.

-A **Random Forest Classifier** was used, trained on past games to generate predictions for upcoming games.
-The model leverages features such as:
+**Random Forest Classifier** and **XGBoost** models were used, trained on past games to generate predictions for upcoming games.
+The model leverages these features:

 - Points per game scored
 - Points per game allowed